-uni 2 beyond, formerly known as the Inclusive Education Program, is an innovative and award-winning program that supports people with intellectual disability to experience university life at the University of Sydney.
-Students in the program attend lectures and tutorials of their choice as audit students, and participate in university social life through engagement with their peers. uni 2 beyond works with its students to reach their potential, increasing their capability positively to impact on their ability to make a contribution to society and gain independence.
+uni 2 beyond, formerly known as the Inclusive Education Program, is an innovative and award-winning initiative that supports people with intellectual disability to experience university life at the University of Sydney.
+Students attend lectures and tutorials of their choice as audit students, and participate in university social life through engagement with their peers. uni 2 beyond works with its students to reach their potential, increasing their capability to make a contribution to society and gain independence.

 uni 2 beyond offers its students an individualised program which includes: